taniafatmawati/taniafatmawati/README.md

 ### [Debian Server Setup and Hardening with Nagios Monitoring and Penetration Testing](https://github.com/yourusername/debian-server-setup)
 Jul 2024 - Aug 2024

 In this project, I set up and configured a Debian server, implementing advanced security measures such as SSH key authentication and effective firewall rules.
 I enhanced the server's security by integrating Nagios for real-time performance and security monitoring.
 Following the setup, I conducted penetration testing using Kali Linux tools to simulate cyberattacks, including brute-force attacks with Hydra, DoS attacks with hping3, and Man-in-the-Middle (MitM) attacks.

 [Link to Documentation](https://github.com/yourusername/debian-server-setup)

 - **Results**:
-  - Achieved a 95% reduction in successful brute-force login attempts.
+  - Achieved a 100% reduction in successful brute-force login attempts by implementing SSH key authentication.
-  - Reduced unauthorized access attempts by 40% through robust firewall configuration.
+  - Reduced unauthorized access attempts by 85% through robust firewall configuration.
-  - Enhanced detection and alerting capabilities by 40% with an optimized Nagios setup.
+  - Improved alerting and detection capabilities by enhancing Nagios configuration, resulting in a 50% increase in detected alerts.
-  - Improved the server's overall security by 20%, making it more resilient to various cyberattacks.

 ### [DSA with MD5 for Digital Signatures](https://github.com/yourusername/dsa-md5-digital-signatures)
 Dec 2023 - Jan 2024

 This project focused on implementing a digital signature system using the Digital Signature Algorithm (DSA) and the Message-Digest Algorithm 5 (MD5) hash function.
 The objective was to create a secure method for verifying the integrity and authenticity of digital messages by generating and verifying digital signatures.

 [Link to Documentation](https://github.com/yourusername/dsa-md5-digital-signatures)